164th Radio Technical Brigade: History

 On 17 March 2019, the brigade's personnel were serving in Vodiane when they were attacker by separatists using a variety of weapons followed by a separatist offensive towards theirs positions, however the Ukrainians held their ground and forced the separatists to retreat.
 In order to provide cover to the retreating separatists, other separatists started shelling with mortars killing a soldier of the brigade (Viktor Vasyliovych Grabar) and wounding three.

-On 23 August 2021, the brigade was given the honorary name of "Slobidska".
+On 23 August 2021, the brigade was given the honorary name of Slobidska.

+Russian Invasion of Ukraine

 The brigade participated and saw combat during the Russian invasion of Ukraine.
+The radio engineering brigade were among the first Ukrainian radio-technical positions struck by Russian multiple-launch rocket systems, on February 24, 2022.
+The brigade, with other radio-technical units withdrew from targeted positions according to plan and maintained their ability to detect Russian aircraft.

 On 1 March 2022, a female soldier of the Brigade (Yana Olehivna Makarovych) was killed due to wounds she received during the Russian airstrikes on the brigade's positions on 24 February 2022.

-On 6 December 2023, the brigade was awarded the honorary award "For Courage and Bravery".
+On 6 December 2023, the brigade was awarded the honorary award For Courage and Bravery by the President of Ukraine Volodymyr Zelenskyy.

 On 18 August 2024, a soldier of the brigade (Shelengivsky Maksym Gennadiyovych) was killed in combat whilst serving on the frontlines.